How can social casino affiliates create landing pages for paid traffic?

 - Keep CTAs descriptive and action-oriented without using hyperbolic or promotional language

-- Use social proof or trust indicators relevant to the affiliate context (reputation badges, partner references) while avoiding misleading claims
+- Use social proof or trust indicators relevant to the affiliate context, such as reputation badges or partner references, while avoiding misleading claims

 - Ensure accessible design and legible typography on mobile